sonjuska/PIA_projekat_2024-2025/README.md

 2. Import the SQL script planinska_vikendica_baza.sql in MySQL Workbench and execute it.
 3. Refresh the schemas.

+The script fills the database with testing data.

 ## Frontend Setup

 1. Navigate to frontend: cd frontend